Drug Delivery Applications of Nanoparticles

 Nanoparticle Material and Morphology

 Silica Nanoparticles: Solid or porous silica (amorphous SiO2) nanoparticles can be reproducibly prepared across a range of sizes, with high uniformity, and modified via standard silane chemistry to introduce a wide variety of surface functionalization possibilities.
 Although silica is an inorganic material, it is a common compound in biological creatures and can be biodegraded then ultimately renally excreted.
-Due to this combination of biocompatibility and biodegradability, silica nanomaterials are the delivery vehicle or choice for a diverse range of active pharmaceutical ingredients (APIs).
+Due to this combination of biocompatibility and biodegradability, silica nanomaterials are the delivery vehicle of choice for a diverse range of active pharmaceutical ingredients (APIs).
 Solid silica particles have nanopores that can incorporate low molecular weight species, or the surface may be functionalized to be highly positively charged to electrostatically adsorb genetic material, for example to deliver silencing RNA to specific cells.

 The delivery of larger drug molecules or higher loadings of payloads can be accomplished using mesoporous silica nanoparticles (MSNs), which have attracted significant attention over the last two decades primarily due to their versatility of cargo loading capability and surface functionalization.
 This family of biocompatible inorganic nanoparticles is able to accommodate a wide variety of APIs, from small hydrophobic drugs to large biomolecules, by simply varying the size of its pores and selective surface modification, which can often be independently tailored to introduce different functionality either inside or outside its porous matrix.
 High loading capability up to 30% by weight for small molecules in mesoporous silica has been demonstrated, and it is not uncommon to reach 10% by weight for messenger RNA (mRNA) in large pore particles.